San Marcos officers involved in deadly Christmas shooting cleared by grand jury

 Officers told Lobo not to reach for his weapon and to allow them to disarm him.
 Lobo then passed his daughter off to the resident of the apartment where the disturbance occurred and drew his gun.
 The two officers fired, and Lobo died as a result of the shooting.

-Lobo was a former SMPD officer that was arrested in October 2021.
+Lobo was a former San Marcos Police Department (SMPD) officer that was arrested in October 2021.
 Lobo was accused of headbutting his wife and punching and kicking an 11-year-old child, according to records.
 On the day Lobo was arrested, he resigned from SMPD and received a dishonorable discharge.

 “A grand jury is composed of 12 citizens from Hays County and serves as an independent voice of the community,” Higgins said.
 “The Hays County Criminal District Attorney’s Office presented the results of the investigation.
 After hearing the evidence, the grand jury determined that the conduct of the officers was justified under the law and voted not to indict.
 This matter is now closed.”